i-sevostyanov/k8s-playground/README.md

 ```

 ### Everything is okay?
-To check that the consumer and producer are working correctly you need to connect to the `management` machine and execute the following command:
+To check that the consumer and producer are working properly you need to connect to the `management` machine and execute the following command:
 ```shell
 kubectl exec -i -t kafka-0 -- kafka-console-consumer --bootstrap-server localhost:9092 --topic output --from-beginning
 ```